arko-sys/E3-XAI/README.md

 # 🧠 E³ – Enterprise Entity Expansion

-> **E³ (Explainable Entity Expansion)** is an LLM-driven framework that autonomously extracts, expands, and connects knowledge from text into a dynamic **Neo4j knowledge graph**, complete with explainable relationship confidence and contextual grounding.
+> **E³** is an LLM-driven framework that autonomously extracts, expands, and connects knowledge from text into a dynamic **Neo4j knowledge graph**, complete with explainable relationship confidence and contextual grounding.

 ---